dwikler/tdwii_plus_examples/tdwii_plus_examples/certs/rootCA/rootCA.md

 - **rootCA.srl**: The serial number file for the root CA. It keeps track of the serial numbers of the certificates issued by the root CA..

-Note: This is a very simple PKI setup and should not be used for production use.
+Note: This is a very simple CA setup and should not be used for production use.
 For a more secure setup of an internal root CA maintaining a PKI, please refer to the [OpenSSL CA documentation](https://openssl-ca.readthedocs.io/en/latest/index.html).